 This is a functionally terrible unzip application, saved only by the fact that you get to look at a cat while using it.

-The original idea reflected in the name 7Pez was actually worse — to rig it up so you had to push on the head to unzip each file from the zipfile, so press 5 times to get 5 files.
-Opening a zipfile with 1000s of items in it soon put a stop to that idea.
+The original idea reflected in the name 7Pez was actually worse — to rig it up so you had to push on the head to unzip each file from the zip file, so you'd press 5 times to get 5 files.
+Opening a zip file with 1000s of items in it soon put a stop to that idea.

 It also fails on the Pez front, since you press the head instead of lifting it to release the file.
 I haven't seen a Pez in years, so I forgot how they work.